Enhancing Defence capability and environmental sustainability.

 - Development of accommodation for up to 1,000 personnel with environmentally sustainable facilities and the establishment of two remote construction camps to support the workforce.

-- Dingo Drive road reconstruction of 11.5 km, including new concrete floodways and culverts for safer creek crossings.
+- Dingo Drive road reconstruction of 11.5 kilometres, including new concrete floodways and culverts for safer creek crossings.

 - Installation of new beach landing sites and access ramps at Freshwater Beach to support amphibious operations.